And now we enter the phase of nesting ducks.

 Once though the girls have their binge moment and return to the nest, this is the call for all boys to sidle up to the bar together and swap husband stories.
 Honest.
 It really is like that.
 Late afternoon, we will see our boys gather and they all talk at once, not letting the other get a word in edgewise.
 Truly, we can just imagine the bar, the beers and the ‘my wife is so hormonal stories…’

-Little did I know when we put up the protective bird netting over the top of the duck enclosure that it would also be used to stop George from getting to Beepbeep.
-At least once every couple of days George flies up, and in, only to land on the netting.
+Little did I know when we put up the protective bird netting over the top of the duck enclosure that it would also be used to stop Gabby from getting to Beepbeep.
+At least once every couple of days Gabby flies up, and in, only to land on the netting.
 It always brings on laughter as everyone looks so surprised and he just stands there, sort of in mid-air, until I come and rescue him.

 I will say, with all these spring antics, that I am glad I have an excuse to work and be in the garden.
 Nesting ducks time is always fraught with chaos and laughter.
-And in two weeks time it will be all change again as we add in ducklings.
+And in three weeks time it will be all change again as we add in ducklings.